Skip to content

 mojo

-# src/basic/flows/sum_of_list_of_floats_without_loop.mojo
+# src/basic/controls/sum_of_list_of_floats_without_loop.mojo

 def main():